 Excel Operators (Table of Contents)

-Operators in Excel specifies the type of calculation to be performed on a given set of values. obviously not restricted to numeric values only, we can use operators over different data types other than numeric (for example, Text/Character data type).
 Excel has a rich variety of operators to perform calculative actions on a given set of data.
+Excel operators specify the calculation to be performed on a given set of values.
+Obviously not restricted to numeric values only, we can use operators over different data types other than numeric (for example, Text/Character data type).
 In this article, we will see what the different types of Excel operators are and how those can be used to make your day to day life easy.

 Types of Operators in Excel

-Basically, there are 4 crude types of operators in Excel, mentioned as below:
+There are 4 crude types of operators in Excel, mentioned below:

-Each type consists of a set of operators which are specifically meant for that particular group (except Text Concatenation Operator, which has only one operator).
-We’ll see each of them according to the order above mentioned.
+Each type consists of a set of specifically meant operators for that particular group (except the Text Concatenation Operator, which has only one operator).
+We’ll see each of them according to the order mentioned above.

-Let’s understand How Different Types of Operators works in Excel with some examples.
+Let’s understand How Different Types of Operators work in Excel with some examples.

-As the word itself suggest, Arithmetic Operators are used for arithmetic operations like addition, subtraction, multiplication, division etc. As can be guessed, this set of operators can be used for numeric calculations.
+As the word suggests, Arithmetic Operators are used for arithmetic operations like addition, subtraction, multiplication, division, etc. As can be guessed, this set of operators can be used for numeric calculations.

 Following are the arithmetic operators available in Excel.